-The video I watched was posted by teen2700 but the original title of the video as posted by Lucy was Fotzentauglichkeitstest Baumarkt or Public Insertion Tool Market.
+The video I watched was posted by teen2700 but the original title of the video as posted by Lucy was Fotzentauglichkeitstest Baumarkt or “Cunt-suitability test, hardware store”.
 A very German title to be sure.
 Accurate, but not the sexiest of phrasings.
 According to her site, she is a student studying transport operations specializing in logistics in Rostock, but everything about her from being a playful sex kitten to an aspiring student has the possibility of simply being a fictional persona meant to entice viewers.
 I did try to contact her but had no luck.

 Lucy’s video presents this same challenge as well.
 It certainly qualifies as performance art.
 I went to art school and let me tell you Lucy’s video is tame compared to some of what goes on in the arty ivory tower.

 Cultivating a deeper understanding of Lucy Cat and the larger context of Fotzentauglichkeitstest Baumarkt is not the point of this essay.
 The point is the four minutes of film.
 Since I found it on a porn site I was predisposed to thinking of it along pornographic lines but what is depicted in that 4 minutes could easily qualify as a prank, performance art, a joke, experimental cinema, or a crime.
 Some things have to be taken out of context to be understood.
 If it walks like a duck and quacks like a duck it isn’t always a duck.